 The programmes section presents an overview of the different curatorial projects of SOARC.
 Conferences and exhibitions are presented in sequence or according to the programmatic series they are part of.

 The editorial section presents an overview of the different editorial projects in particular SAFTzine and SAFT - the modular book.

-The collections are a way of understanding the world through the procedures of selecting, observing and categorizing.
-Different materials related to experimental practice as well as teaching practice in architecture and design produced since the early 1950s are reunited in a scientific archive and organized in a series of fonds.
+The collection is a way of understanding the world through the procedures of selecting, observing and categorizing.
+Different materials related to experimental practice as well as teaching practice in architecture and design produced since the early 1950s are reunited in a scientific archive and organized in a series of funds.